Vanderbilt-GameDev-2025/Assignment_3_Christian_Caamano/README.md

 To test the module, a 3D "coilgun" was made, involving a linear array of block-shaped electromagnets in the scene and a custom timing script.
 Using the script, these magnets were turned on and off in a precise sequence to launch a temporary magnet projectile.
 Testing was successful, though a limitation with temporary magnets was discovered.

 An additional smaller test was made involving ball magnets (permanent type magnets).
 About a dozen ball magnets were spaced apart from each other in a rough grid.
 Upon running the scene, these magnets clustered together.
-Testing was successful, though fine-tuning mass and strength properties for realistic interactions proved challenging.
+Testing was successful, though fine-tuning mass and magnet strength for realistic interactions proved challenging.

 ## Limitations & Areas for Improvement